NeuroFilter: Activation-Based Guardrails for Privacy-Conscious LLM Agents: Experimental Settings

 \section{Experimental Settings}

 Having described the methodology of our proposed {\methodname} framework, this section describes the settings utilized for the empirical investigation of its efficacy.

-\textbf{Metrics.} We use five key metrics. \textbf{(i)} \emph{Test accuracy} is used to quantify the probes' efficacy in classifying prompts/prompt trajectories as malicious or benign using layer activation.
-Unless stated otherwise, the experiments in this paper use a $70:30$ train-test split. \textbf{(ii)} \emph{Filter evasion rates} are quantified using $r_\text{bypass}$ (see \Cref{sec:problem_setting}), quantifying the percentage of adversarial prompts/prompt trajectories that bypassed a filter. \textbf{(iii)} \emph{Utility tradeoff} is quantified as the false positive rate, i.e. the proportion of benign prompts/prompt trajectories flagged as malicious by a filter (utility violation, see \Cref{sec:problem_setting}). \textbf{(iv)} \emph{Distance from the decision boundary} is given by the difference between the projection scores of malicious and benign prompt trajectories obtained by projecting the layer activations of prompts onto the privacy violation direction in the single-turn case, i.e. by taking a dot product between layer activations and the weights of the linear probe for that layer for single-turn prompts, or using \emph{cumulative activation drift} (see \Cref{sec:multi_turn_probing}) in the multi-turn case thus providing a measure of confidence of the probe in its classification. \textbf{(v)} Comparison against baselines reports training- and inference-time overheads in terms of \emph{computational cost} (in FLOPs), \emph{inference-time latency}, and \emph{memory requirement} as additional metrics.
+\textbf{Metrics.} We use five key metrics. \textbf{(i)} \emph{Test accuracy} is used to quantify the probes' efficacy in classifying prompts/prompt trajectories as malicious or benign using layer activation. \textbf{(ii)} \emph{Filter evasion rates} are quantified using $r_\text{bypass}$ (see \Cref{sec:problem_setting}), quantifying the percentage of adversarial prompts/prompt trajectories that bypassed a filter.
+Similar quantities measuring \emph{attack/benign flag rate} and fraction of \emph{attacks detected by turn $t$} are used in \Cref{fig:cmpl_insurance_cumulative_drift} to measure how many trajectories were flagged at/by each conversation turn in a multi-turn setting. \textbf{(iii)} \emph{Utility tradeoff} is quantified as the false positive rate, i.e. the proportion of benign prompts/prompt trajectories flagged as malicious by a filter (utility violation, see \Cref{sec:problem_setting}). \textbf{(iv)} \emph{Distance from the decision boundary} is given by the difference between the projection scores of malicious and benign prompt trajectories obtained by projecting the layer activations of prompts onto the privacy violation direction in the single-turn case, i.e. by taking a dot product between layer activations and the weights of the linear probe for that layer for single-turn prompts, or using \emph{cumulative activation drift} (see \Cref{sec:multi_turn_probing}) in the multi-turn case thus providing a measure of confidence of the probe in its classification. \textbf{(v)} Baseline comparison reports training- and inference-time overheads using \emph{computational cost} (in FLOPs), \emph{inference-time latency}, and \emph{memory requirement} as additional metrics.